Satanic-Z/Satanic-Z.github.io/_posts/2025-10-16-consensus.md

 This is not an area I have researched deeply, but I recall the general progression.
 The "Sleepy Model" was proposed by Elaine Shi et al. and has since evolved into its own subfield.
 You can refer to Ling Ren's work for more details.

 *(Correction: It has been pointed out that modern consensus assumptions can be broadly categorized into three types: the Sleepy model, the Permissionless model, and the classic BFT model.)*
+- The sleepy model relies on the assumption that the node number $n$ can vary over time, with the only requirement being that at any given moment, the number of honest nodes exceeds the number of malicious ones.
+- The permissionless model assumes that nodes can join and leave the network at will, and does not assume a fixed set of participants or an explicit number of $n$.
+- The classic BFT model assumes a fixed set of $n$ nodes, with up to $t$ of them being malicious.

 #### B3: Complexity